hindol/git-tutorial/GETTING-STARTED-WITH-GIT.md

 > ` 1 file changed, 7 insertions(+)`
 > ` create mode 100644 prime.cpp`

-Well, to be honest, commit messages like `First version` is okay only for... err, the first version only.
-Typically you'd want something descriptive (yet fits in a single line) like `Implemented IsPrime(), a primality testing function'.
+Well, to be honest, commit messages like `First version` is okay only for... err, the first version.
+Typically you'd want something descriptive (yet fits in a single line) like `'Implemented a simple hello world program'`.
 It is important because it tells you what changes a particular commit contains.
-It also shows up on GitHub,
+It also shows up nicely on GitHub,

 ![GitHub Commit Message](https://raw.github.com/Hindol/git-tutorial/master/images/commit-message.png "GitHub Commit Message")